cmbi/vase/README.md

 # Build & Install

 VASE requires maven 2 to compile. (http://maven.apache.org/) You can build the war file by running "mvn package" from the root directory.
 Then deploy it.

-# Dependencies

-Besides maven, VASE also depends on CMBI's hsspsoap webservice client. (https://github.com/cmbi/hssp-ws-client) You can install it using maven.